docker-hy/docker-hy.github.io/part2.md

 Since plugins and image uploads will by default write to local disk at `/var/www/html`, this means that Wordpress can not be scaled in a real production deployment on multiple machines without somehow sharing this path.
 Some possible solutions:

-    - shared filesystem like NFS or AWS EFS
+    - Shared filesystem like NFS or AWS EFS

     - Something like https://www.gluster.org/ or http://ceph.com/